jatinnijash/kubernetes/README.md

 •	2 CPUs or more.
 •	Full network connectivity between all machines in the cluster (public or private network is fine).
 •	Unique hostname, MAC address, and product_uuid for every node.
 See here for more details
-•	End of script run token to woreker node
+•	End of script run token to worker node
 •	Finish